rixth/tay/README.md

 ## Usage

-Tay helps you create, bootstrap, develop and publish your Chrome extentions.
+Tay helps create, bootstrap, develop and publish Chrome extentions.
 It all works through the `tay` command.

 ### Creating